livekit/components-js/docs/docs/generated-docs/react/hook/usemediatrackbyname.md

 # useMediaTrackByName

+{% callout type="caution" variation="normal" %}

-> Warning: This API is now obsolete.
+This API is deprecated:

->
-> This function will be removed in a future version, use `useTrackByName` instead.
+This function will be removed in a future version, use `useTrackByName` instead.

+{% /callout %}

 ## Import